felfele/blog.felfele.com/content/post/first.md

 comments: true
 ---

 We have organized our first product design hackathon on the 13th of September.
 This was a private, invite only event, we are still testing our initial concepts in our network.
-The event was held at Flux Workspace, Budapest.
+The event was held at a very friendly coworking office / atelier, Flux Workspace, Budapest.
 The participants were of mixed background, designers, engineers, market research, QA, etc. The goal was to bring in some fresh thoughts regarding a number of topics, which were the following:

 - find new ways of sharing
 - reinvent the timeline